nk7260ynpa/YOLO-V11-CAM/README.md

 #### Check out the Jupyter Notebook titled YOLO v11n EigenCAM to understand it better and also handle any issues.

-## ToDo:

-See the [open issues](https://github.com/rigvedrs/Yolo-V8-CAM/issues) for a list of proposed features (and known issues).

-- [X] Solve the issue with having to re-run the cells
-- [X] Add support for segmentation model
-- [ ] Add support for pose detection model
-- [ ] Solve pending issues

-## Contributing

-The open source community thrives on contributions, making it an incredible space for learning, inspiration, and creativity.
-Please feel free to share any contributions you have for this project.

-- Create your Feature Branch (`git checkout -b feature/CoolFeature`)
-- Commit your Changes (`git commit -m 'Add some CoolFeature'`)
-- Push to the Branch (`git push origin feature/CoolFeature`)
-- Open a Pull Request

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.